riscv-boom/riscv-boom/docs/sections/MemorySystemDCacheShim/memory.rst

 =========================================

 BOOM uses the Rocket non-blocking cache (“Hellacache").
-Designed for use in in-order vector processors, a “shim” is used to connect BOOM to the data cache.
+Designed for use in in-order processors, a “shim” is used to connect BOOM to the data cache.
 The source code for the cache can be found in nbdcache.scala in the Rocket repository (https://github.com/freechipsproject/rocket-chip).